Skip to content

 TypeBehaviourResult

 sequenceTick children left-to-right.
-Stops on first failure.success iff all children succeeded.
+Stop on the first failure.success iff all children succeeded.

 selectorTick children left-to-right.
-Stops on first success.success iff any child succeeded.
+Stop on the first success.success iff any child succeeded.

 parallelTick all children.
 No short-circuit.success iff all children succeeded.